RuixLi/dsMap/README.md

 3. Tuning curves of each neuron will be fitted by a wrapped gaussian function with several constrains

 4. The `DSI` and `OSI` of each fitted tuning curve will be computed

+the following is example tuning curve maps where red line is fitted curve

 ![stat](examples/example_stats.png)